Tom-stack3/ZEUS/zeus.md

 \end{array}
 $$

- - Each contract is abstractly viewed as a sequence of one or more method definitions.
+ - Each contract is abstractly viewed as a sequence of one or more method definitions
- - Persistent storage private to a contract, denoted by the keyword global
+ - Storage private to a contract, denoted by the keyword global
+ - Since T is generic, we lose no generality with a single variable
 ---

 # An Abstract Language modeling Solidity